Natural building materials

 Think also about the ease of installation.
 Loose fill insulation is quick to put in in lofts, but cannot be DIY installed in anything other than a flat place.
 Rigid boards and batts will come in certain sizes, but need to be cut to shape if you have some unusual spaces.
 Some materials can be cut with a knife, but a few will need a saw.
 Some mineral wool now comes in a thin foil or plastic wrap, to protect from the fibres.
 You should still wear a face mask when installing any type of installation, as small fibres of any kind are best not inhaled.

 A manufactured insulation material comes with a certificate to show its insulation value and how it satisfies standards such as fire safety.
-As long as the material is installed in the way laid out in the certificate, it will be accepted by Building Control.
+If the material is installed in the way laid out in the certificate, it will be accepted by Building Control.
+Therefore, for many that’s a much easier option.

 If you want to use sheep’s wool as insulation in a DIY way, it’s basically up to you to show Building Control that your approach will meet those required standards.
 This will involve some extra work and time.
 Detailed documents relating to building regulations & building control are available on the Planning Portal.